Tell us about your case, and we will tell you how we can help!

 - Percentage of time the child spends with each parent

-- Any special health costs of the child
+- Any special health costs for the child

 - All other relevant costs